 Please be strict in timing!
 On the 5th minute, your presentation ends.
 The remaining time will be for Question/Answers session

 You have to bring your own laptop, where the project is available.
+Open the project assets beforehand to save time.

 Be well prepared for presenting the maximum of your work within the time given.
 It is highly recommended that you practice the presentation at home with a chronomer, to be sure that you will fit in the time provided.

 Assessment Criteria